machineghost/docs/docs/install-pop-os.md

 The following guide describes how to download the Pop!\_OS .iso image, write it to a flash drive, and install it on the hardware of your choice.

-Requirements: At the time of this writing Pop!\_OS only runs on the x86 architecture.
-At least 4GB of RAM and 20GB of storage is recommended.
+Requirements: At the time of this writing Pop!\_OS only runs on 64-bit x86 architecture.
+At least 4 GB of RAM and 20 GB of storage is recommended.

 ## Download Installation Media